 There is a difference between checking Google Maps on your iPhone and asking a stranger for directions.
 It matters whether you listened to Beethoven’s 9th in a concert hall or in your living room, whether it plays from a vinyl LP or from your iPod.
-King Lear is not one and the same experience when seen at the theatre, studied on paper, or scanned on your Kindle.
+King Lear is not the same experience when seen at the theatre, studied on paper, or scanned on a Kindle.

 It is not always easy to discern digital and analog experiences.
 A lot of seemingly analog devices have digital technology built in without us realizing it (tape decks, ovens, cars), and, as you might have noticed, more and more digital devices try to look and feel like analog tools.

-The technology below the surface — whether it is manual, mechanical, automatic or digital — is not what matters.
-What matters is not the schematic of a device, but what we think, do, and feel when using it.
-What makes a CD digital is that we do not need to turn it over half way through, that it can play single songs precisely, that it can play the songs in random order, that when it’s scratched it sounds like a techno track and not like something that has a scratch, and that we do not know or care how it works.
-Whether we call something “digital” or “analog” depends more on the way we perceive, understand and use a device than the ghost in its shell.
+The technology below the surface—whether it is manual, mechanical, automatic or digital—is not what matters.
+Not the schematic of a device, but what we think, do, and feel when using it.
+Whether we call something “digital” or “analog” depends more on the way we perceive, understand, and use a device than the ghost in its shell.

 To optimize the reading experience, no matter whether in print or on the screen, we need to understand the humane function of a computer, and examine the differences between digital and analog reading experiences.
 Then we can think about ways to improve the experience to get better results for the reader.